 Faculty Career Development coordinates an annual Mid-Tenure Review panel spring semester.
 The panel discussion, Curious about the Mid-Tenure Review Process? begins with a presentation covering RIT’s policies on the tenure and promotion process.
-Following the presentation a panel consisting of a faculty representative from each of the nine Colleges responds to questions from the audience, and time is allowed for each College to have a break-out Q & A. Panelists are selected based on their previous work on tenure committees or they have recently been tenured at RIT.
+Following the presentation a panel consisting of a faculty representatives will share information about the tenure process, followed by breakout sessions with a representative from each of the Colleges.
 Faculty are reminded to always check with the department chair/dean's office on their specific College mid-tenure review processes.

 Good Practice in Tenure Evaluation: Advice for Tenure Faculty, Department Chairs, and Academic Administrators.
 American Council on Education, The American Association of University Professors, United Educators Insurance.
 Washington, DC: American Council on Education.

 Alexander, Barbara T. Early Years and Planning for Tenure Review.
 University of Mississippi Medical Center.
 American Physiological Society.

 Diamond, R. M. (1995).
 Preparing for promotion and tenure review; A faculty guide Anker Publishing Co.